tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 1. For small changes (e.g. formatting or minor updates reflecting how process has already evolved), finding an Expert Reviewer may not be required.
 Larger changes will benefit from having one.
 The Expert Reviewer may remain the same as before or a new one may be found as detailed in [Step 2.
 Find an Expert Reviewer](#step-2-find-an-expert-reviewer).
-2. Reach out to previous Authors and Reviewers, or comment on the original TIP pull request discussion with your proposed update so those central to the original proposal can weigh in on changes.
+2. Reach out to previous Authors, or comment on the original TIP pull request discussion with your proposed update so those central to the original proposal can weigh in on changes.
 3. Follow the [Step 5.
 Review with Council](#step-5-review-with-Council) process.
 4. Finally, please follow [Step 6.
 Announcing Changes](#step-6-announcing-changes) to inform the community about what